If you could grow your business with less stress and pressure… what would be easy?

-If it helps you, you can download my referral tracker for free. (link to tracker lead box)
+The easiest format for a tracker is a spreadheet If it helps you, you can download my referral tracker for free.

 Almost 100% of my referrals come through email because that is how I position myself to receive them.

-Following this process, I can feel confident that I will have a record of each referral received.
+Within my tracker, I am confident that I will have a record of each referral received.
 There are many reasons to keep the tracker current…you know how many referrals received, you know who to thank, you know how to categorize your referral sources to leverage more referrals, and you know who you should be following up with to become new clients.

-I believe you should invest in note cards and stamps.
+The proper way to thank for a referral received is through a hand-written note.
+So you should invest in note cards and stamps.
 Use those note cards to write a thank you note for past referrals, acknowledge what your referral source means to your business, or just say hi and thinking about you.
 You can buy some inexpensive note cards from a local store or spend less than $100 to have cards printed with your logo.
-You may not have to pay a designer if you design the cards online but you’ll always have to pay for printing.

 If you want to go a little further with your thank you cards, I encourage you to create ones that are memorable or funny.
 When you can catch someone’s attention they remember it.
-I designed a few different thank you cards for my business and people appreciate receiving them.
+I designed a few different thank you cards for my business that I share with my GBR student and people appreciate receiving them.
 One of my favorite cards is my Keep Calm and Referral On thank you card.